Deaf or hard of hearing

 If your module has a compulsory residential school, we'll work with you to make your stay beneficial and effective.
 Discuss disability support at residential school with an adviser as early in your module as possible to give us enough time to make arrangements.

-If you can't go to residential school in person, an online school, which meets the same core learning requirements may be available so you can fulfil the module requirements.
+If you can't go to residential school in person, there may be an online school which meets the same core learning requirements for your module.

 Professionally trained and registered guide dogs and medical assistance dogs can attend face-to-face venues with you in line with each venue’s policy.
-You will need to provide evidence, such as a certificate or identification card, to demonstrate that your dog is fully trained to the required standard of behaviour.
+You'll need to provide evidence, such as a certificate or identification card, to demonstrate that your dog is fully trained to the required standard of behaviour.